-The farm hugely promotes Indian millets and traditional foods and sees it as the most obvious way of restoring the food security and health of the nation!
-They use solar power for electricity, have rain water harvesting, practice vermi-culture and they also have a bio-gas plant which helps in cooking food.
-No waste goes out of the farm, everything is put to use!
+The farm hugely promotes Indian millets and traditional foods for restoring the food security and health of the nation.
+They use solar power for electricity, have rain water harvesting and also have a bio-gas plant which helps in cooking food.

-They aim to work with farmers and teach them the natural methods of farming without chemicals which were used by their ancestors but the new generation has forgotten.
-This would not only help the farmers in reducing their costs, but also get back the farm animals which have been replaced by machinery and help all of us in getting clean food.
+They aim to work with farmers and teach them the natural methods of farming without chemicals which were used by their ancestors but forgotten by present generation.
+This would not only help the farmers in reducing their costs, but also get back the farm animals which have been replaced by machinery and help everyone in getting clean food.

-The effects of using all these natural methods at the Beejom farmland can be now seen after 3 years of practicing natural farming, that the then sandy infertile soil has become extremely fertile, producing triple the quantity of produce.
+The effects of using all these natural methods at the Beejom farmland can be seen after 3 years of practicing natural farming, that the sandy infertile soil has become extremely fertile, producing triple quantity of produce.

 Beejom is home to 12 Indigenous cow breeds from different parts of the country, many of which are getting extinct.
-Other than cows they also have, buffaloes, horses, pigs, hens, goats, donkeys, geese, cats and dogs.
-All these animals have a story and distinct personalities!
-They have either been rescued from slaughter houses and hostile situations or were found abandoned on the roads.
+Other than cows they also have buffaloes, horses, pigs, hens, goats, donkeys, geese, cats and dogs.
+All these animals have a story and distinct personalities.
+They have either been rescued from slaughter houses and hostile situations or were found on the roads.

-Being a self sustainable farm, they don’t need anything from outside, the milk and the fodder is all available for the animals and whatever is produced in the farm with the help of the animals is sold in local farmers markets.
+Being a self-sustainable farm, they do not need anything from outside, the milk and the fodder is all available for the animals and whatever is produced in the farm with the help of the animals is sold in local farmers markets.

 Beejom is not only a place to meet the animals and enjoy the greenery around, but it is also an educational entity, where you learn how the food you eat is grown and the methods of growing it without any chemicals, also how farm animals are important and contribute in growing the food.
 It is a destination for all, the young the old, people living in the city or people living in villages or farmers.
 Everyone has something to take back from this beautiful place run with compassion.

-The Beejom Jaivik Krishi Mandi at Beejom from 4-7 pm is there every Saturday.
-Buy Naturally farmed seasonal vegetables straight from the growers.
-The Mandi has three or four amazing farmers who bring to the table some great produce.
-Come and support them.
-Natural Soaps and Pickles also available at the Mandi every week.
+In the Beejom Jaivik Krishi Mandi from 4-7 pm every Saturday, you can buy naturally farmed seasonal vegetables straight from the growers.
+Natural soaps and pickles also available at the Mandi every week.

 - Making Newspaper bags and liners.